bblach3/Capstone/README.md

 - Home page
 - Sign-up page
 - Log-in page
-- Store page
+- Store page connecting to back end displaying the products
 - About Us page
 - fully functioning log-in authentication connected to the back-end database
-- shopping cart for the store page
+- shopping cart for the store page connected to products table in database
 ## Stretch Goals
 - Finish connecting orders to users and products based on the database associations through back-end
 - Creating a fully functioning checkout component for the shopping cart